 There are many benefits of quitting smoking for you and your baby.
 It might be challenging, but there’s a lot of support available.

-Remember, quitting early on in pregnancy is best but quitting at any time gives your baby a better chance of a healthy start in life.
+Quitting early on in pregnancy is best but quitting at any time gives your baby a better chance of a healthy start.

 Explore other support options